AbhiDude01/Generics/README.md

 ### Integration

-To integrate the library into your project, follow these steps:
+To integrate a data structure into your project, follow these steps:

-1. Copy the `tm_sll.h` header file and `tm_sll.c` source file into your project directory.
+1. Copy the header file and source file corresponding to the desired data structure into your project directory.
-2. Include the `tm_sll.h` header file wherever you need to use the singly linked list functionalities.
+2. Include the header file wherever you need to use the functionalities of that data structure.
-3. Compile your project along with `tm_sll.c`.
+3. Compile your project along with the source file of the data structure.
-4. Use the provided functions to create, manipulate, and destroy singly linked lists in your code.
+4. Use the provided functions and structures to work with the data structure in your code.

 Example usage: